 Suggestions

-Add a brief workflow sequence for setting up E2E testing from scratch (install → configure → write first test → run → debug → CI integration) with validation checkpoints.
+Add a clear workflow for setting up E2E tests from scratch with validation steps: install → configure → write first test → run → debug → CI integration, with explicit checkpoints at each stage.

 | Dimension | Reasoning | Score |